20 Smallest Freshwater Aquarium Micro Fish That STAY Small

 The horror features are their large eyes and unusual teeth.

-Now the teeth are virtually fangs made of protruding bones sticking out from the jawbones.
+Their teeth are virtually fangs made of protruding bones sticking out from the jawbones.

 Males use these scary fangs for sparring.
-Indeed, the jaws dominate the males’ heads.

-The behavior and social dynamics of Dracula Minnows (Danionella dracula) in the aquarium are intriguing to examine and understand.
+The behavior and social dynamics of Dracula Minnows (Danionella Dracula) in the aquarium are intriguing to examine and understand.
 Here are some insights into their behavior:

-Dominant fish may assert themselves during feeding and breeding activities, whereas subordinate fish may typically yield to dominant individuals.
+Dominant fish may assert themselves during feeding and breeding activities, whereas subordinate fish typically yield to dominant individuals.

-Dracula Minnows are active swimmers, constantly searching their environment and work together with tank mates.
+Dracula Minnows are active swimmers, constantly searching their environment and working together with tank mates.
 They may dart around the aquarium in search of food, playfully chasing each other, and engaging in mock fights or displays of dominance.

 Males may establish territories and defend them against rival males to attract females for spawning.